connectrpc/connectrpc.com/docs/dart/using-clients.md

 different protocols with different APIs, create one `Transport` for each protocol.**

+### Compression

+Request compression and response decompression can be enabled for io platforms by providing the `compression` transport option.
+Gzip compression is provided in `package:connectrpc/io.dart`, and support for other compression algorithms can be added by implementing the `Compression` interface.

 ### HTTP stack

 Connect-Dart provides three different HTTP client implementations out of